-KFYLESS STARTING
+KEYLESS STARTING

 Never start the engine, or leave it running when the vehicle is in an enclosed space.
-Exhaust gasses are us and can cause unconsciousness poisonous and can cause unconsciousness and death if inhaled.
+Exhaust passes are poisonous and can cause unconsciousness and death if inhaled.

 Before starting the engine, check the parking brake is on and the gear selector is in position P (Park).